The Texas

 (1) a highway is considered to have separate roadways only if the highway has roadways separated by an intervening space on which operation of vehicles is not permitted, a physical barrier, or a clearly indicated dividing section constructed to impede vehicular traffic; and

-(2) a highway is not considered to have separate roadways if the highway has roadways separated only by a left turn lane.
+(2) a highway is not considered to have separate roadways if the highway has roadways separated only by a left-turn lane.

-It's been widely reported by numerous school districts and police agencies that many drivers either have no clue about the requirement to stop for school buses, are simply are not paying attention, or frankly are in too big of a hurry to stop.
+It's been widely reported by numerous school districts and police agencies that many drivers either have no clue about the requirement to stop for school buses, are simply not paying attention, or frankly are in too big of a hurry to stop.
 (I hope it's not that last one, although nowadays, I realize that's probably often the case.)

 The law is simple: if you are approaching a school bus that has stopped and its red lights are flashing, you must stop.
 Most school buses also have one or more stop signs on the driver's side that swing out to remind you of your duty to stop.
 Traffic heading in both directions is required to stop (with one big exception discussed below), and the requirement to stop applies in both urban as well as rural areas.